Periodic Trends of Alkali Metals

 Melting and Boiling Points

-Alkali metals are soft, and low melting because only the outer ns electron participates in metallic bonding.
+Alkali metals are soft and low-melting because only the outer ns electron participates in metallic bonding.

 The melting point, boiling point, and hardness decrease with increasing atomic number.
 With the increasing atomic number, the size of the atom increases.
 It weakens the strength of metallic bonding between two alkali atoms.